 Drinking more water and choosing a hot drink over ice-cold beverages can also be beneficial to our health.
 Hot drinks can help bring down body temperature through added heat that causes increased perspiration.
 The sweat evaporates, and your body cools down.

 #11 - Research shows that reducing the sodium Americans eat by 1,200mg per day could save up to $20 billion a year in medical costs3

 #12 - According to the British Health and Safety Executive report, in 2020, about 828,000 workers suffered from work-related stress4

 The adult human body becomes increasingly prone to illnesses with age.
 But with modern life’s work and lifestyle stresses, people are starting to experience issues such as heart disease much earlier than their age groups are medically advised.

-#13 - Greece has the highest percentage of stressed-out people globally, with 59% of its population reporting high stress levels5
+#13 - Greece has the highest percentage of stressed-out people globally, with 59% of its population reporting high-stress levels5

 Stress can arise from a lot of situations, but it is most common in the workplace.
 People who are going through severe stress are likely to experience depression and anxiety as well.
 About 55% of Americans are stressed all day long, but Greece is still topping the list for the most stressed-out population.
 The Philippines follow it at 58% and Tanzania at 57%.

-Workers have attributed stress at work to factors such as heavy workload and poor leadership.
+Workers have attributed stress at work to factors such as heavy workloads and poor leadership.
 Whatever the reason, data shows that work-related stress has only increased in recent times.
 Statistics also show that stress is more prevalent in the public service sector.
 The covid-19 pandemic certainly hasn't made the situation any easier.

 #14 - Workload was the dominant cause of work-related stress in Britain from 2009 to 20124